More

 However, the experience can be a bit more complex, as users may need to understand which identity provider is being used for each service, and there may be a slight delay when switching between systems.

-SSO User experience: SSO offers the simplest user experience within a single organization.
-Users authenticate once and gain access to all their applications without being prompted for credentials again.
+SSO User experience: SSO offers the simplest user experience within one organization.
+Users authenticate once and gain access to all their applications without being prompted for credentials again, allows users to access multiple applications effortlessly.
 This eliminates the need to remember multiple passwords and significantly reduces login friction.

-However, SSO might not be ideal when users need access to external systems or third-party applications, as it generally operates within a single organization or domain.
+However, SSO might not be ideal when users need access to external systems or third-party applications, as it generally operates within one organization or domain.

 Also read: What is Identity and Access Management(IAM)?